Matho/smart_ruby_plug/README.md

 ```

 ### 6.2 Build this image
+If you want to only run the image with last version, skip to docker-compose tutorial in next section.

 `cd ~/docker-builds/smart_ruby_plug`
 Pass `--no-cache` for clean build and pass correct url with C binary version for C_BINARY_PATH arg.